DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 Which Option Should You Choose?
 (IRF3205)
 ===========================================

 ..
 NOTE:: This board can use the "High Accuracy Waveform" option since it uses just one direction pin per H-Bridge.
 As long as you use one of our motor board definitions for MOTOR_BOARD_TYPE in your config.h file that uses a Timer1 pin, this will all be automatic.
-See `High Accuracy Waveform <../high-accuracy.html>`_
+See :doc:`High Accuracy Waveform </advanced-setup/high-accuracy>`.

 Upgrade (IRF3205)
 ------------------